Cordevall/Cordevall.PY/README.md

 ## Features
 - Both Slash Commands and Text-Commands using `!`.
-- One Place for Multiple Cogs to orgnize your Cogs!
+- One Place for Multiple Cogs to organize your Cogs!
-- Management though a lightweight Dashborad using `flask`.
+- Management though a lightweight Dashboard using `flask`.

 ##  Table of Contents